natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panther%20G.md

 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->

 {{tankMobility|abMinHp=930|rbMinHp=531|AoAweight=0.5}}

+The Panther G's mobility is very similar to that of the previous Panther A, though it is slower due to its slightly weaker engine.
+The Panther G combines great mobility with excellent firepower thanks to its high-top speed and neutral steering.
+However, mobility is still lacking when compared to its contemporary era tanks, particularly the Soviet T-34-85.
+Most Panther enemies, such as Sherman and T-34-85, will have no trouble firing the first shot when they come face-to-face with Panthers unexpectedly.
+Maps with lots of cover should be played with caution as US M18 light tanks frequently appear in unexpected areas of the map at the start of a match.
+Overall, the Panther G should be played as a fast medium tank, taking advantage of its excellent frontal armour while not overly relying on it to take hits, and engaging the enemy from a distance with its excellent cannon.

 === Modifications and economy ===
 {{Specs-Economy}}